repatterning/abstracts/docs/mathematics/models.md

 A key advantage of state space modelling is $\rightarrow$ modelling via the superimposition of behaviours.
 The superimposition, encoding, of behaviours occurs via the components $\pmb{x}_{t}$ & $\mathbf{F}_{t}$.
 For an in-depth outline, study <a href="https://link.springer.com/book/10.1007/978-3-030-76124-0" target="_blank">Bayesian Inference of State Space Models</a> by K. Triantafyllopoulos.<br><br>

 In practice, model development is via <a href="https://www.tensorflow.org/probability" target="_blank">TensorFlow Probability</a> libraries.
-Visit the project's river level modelling [GitHub] <a href="https://github.com/repatterning/variational/tree/master" target="_blank">repository</a>; <a href="https://github.com/repatterning/variational/blob/master/src/modelling/architecture.py" target="_blank">modelling class</a>; the modelling arguments are readable <a href="https://github.com/repatterning/configurations/blob/master/src/artefacts/architecture/variational/arguments.yaml" target="_blank">with</a> or <a href="https://github.com/repatterning/configurations/blob/master/src/artefacts/architecture/variational/arguments.json" target="_blank">without</a> comments/definitions.
+Visit the project's river level modelling [GitHub] <a href="https://github.com/repatterning/variational/tree/master" target="_blank">repository</a>; the modelling arguments are readable <a href="https://github.com/repatterning/configurations/blob/master/src/artefacts/architecture/variational/arguments.yaml" target="_blank">with</a> or <a href="https://github.com/repatterning/configurations/blob/master/src/artefacts/architecture/variational/arguments.json" target="_blank">without</a> comments/definitions.

 <br>
 <br>